openstack/openstack-manuals/doc/config-reference/source/block-storage/drivers/hds-hnas-driver.rst

 * In order to use the hardware accelerated features of HNAS NFS, we recommend setting ``max-nfs-version`` to 3.
 Refer to Hitachi NAS Platform command line reference to see how to configure this option.

-3. For iSCSI:

-* You must set an iSCSI domain to EVS.

 Block Storage host requirements
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~